-CLI tool that searches for usernames across 400+ social media platforms and networks
+CLI tool that searches for usernames across 400+ social networks and websites

-Sherlock is a command-line tool that searches for usernames across over 400 social media platforms and networks.
-It performs simultaneous queries to identify where a given username exists, providing a comprehensive view of a user's online presence across different platforms.
+Sherlock is a command-line tool that searches for usernames across over 400 social media platforms and websites.
+It performs automated username enumeration by checking if a given username exists on various services including popular social networks, forums, and other online platforms.

 # via pipx